William Wood (diver)

 William Ralph Wood (9 June 1946 – October 2000) was a male diver who competed for England.
 He competed in the 1964 Summer Olympics.

+Biography

-He also represented England in the 10 metres platform at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
-He finished just outside the medals in fourth place.
+Wood represented the England team at the 1962 British Empire and Commonwealth Games in Perth, Australia.
+He competed in the 1o metres platform event, finishing just outside the medals in fourth place.

+At the 1964 Olympic Games in Tokyo, he participated in the platform event.